Hyperscale Cloud Alternatives – Why Businesses Are leaving Hyperscalers for Alternative Cloud Providers

 AWS and Azure take this approach by offering VMS (Virtual managed services) in per-packaged instances.
 In theory, this should be a more affordable means to buy storage.
 However, in a study of over 1,000 businesses, 82 percent believe large public cloud providers like Amazon AWS, Google Cloud, and Microsoft Azure overcharge their customers.
 Resulting in difficulty with accurately predicting and controlling monthly IT budgets.

-Alternative cloud providers can offer small and medium-sized businesses additional services only sometimes provided by the public cloud.
+A key benefit of alternative cloud providers is that they can offer small and medium-sized businesses additional services not always provided by the public cloud.
 Benefits include cost savings, expertise, scalability, access to advanced technology, increased focus on core business, proactive monitoring and maintenance, and improved security.

 A managed service provider, who offers full service, can set up the cloud in a hyperscale environment while partnering with the company in their cloud journey.
 This includes migrating from on-premises storage or an existing cloud or other environment.